 There are some subjects that come up every year in the various forums.
-I would like to summarize my thoughts on the subjects of: hiking in a skirt, peeing, choosing a bra, menstruation, hair, and general sanitation.
+I would like to summarize my thoughts on these women-specific subjects of sanitation: hiking in a skirt, peeing, menstruation, hair, and general sanitation.

 Okay, this isn’t an entirely a women-specific topic.
 In 2006, I ended up hiking 1,900 miles with a guy wearing a kilt.
 In the desert, he bragged about how drafty and cool it was.
 I was also jealous of how easy it was for him to pee.
 Finally, at a little over 1000 miles in, at South Lake Tahoe, I bought my first hiking skirt.

-Nowadays, I always hike in a skirt.
-It is a silly little thing that makes me feel pretty and girly when I am actually dirty and stinky.
-I’m pretty sure it helps with hitchhiking to make me seem less intimidating (or maybe more cute, which may not be good thing).
-It also makes peeing really easy; I don’t have to take my hip belt off at all–and I actually have a little privacy if someone happens to walk by.
-Finally, it aids in peeing standing up (see next subject), if that is something you decide to do.
+Nowadays, I almost always hike in a skirt.
+It is a silly little thing that makes me feel pretty when I am actually kinda disgusting.
+I’m pretty sure it helps with hitchhiking to make me seem less intimidating (or maybe just more vulnerable, which may not be a good thing).
+It also makes peeing really easy (see next subject); I don’t have to take my hip belt off at all–and I actually have a little privacy if someone happens to walk by.

-The two complaints I have with hiking in a skirt are that 1) I think I tend to get a bit dirtier than when I hike in shorts.
+The two complaints I have with hiking in a skirt are that 1) I think I tend to get a bit dirtier than when I hike in shorts or pants.
 2) Upper thigh chafe.
 I have pretty big thighs, and the first few days on a hike, I will chafe here.
-I always carry a little Body Glide, so I stay on top of that and then it goes away.
+I always carry a little Body Glide (or Vaseline Lip Care), so I stay on top of that and then it goes away.
 But, without it, I think I would be pretty unhappy.
 It’s not for everyone.

 It hadn’t really even crossed my mind to pee standing up until I was hiking the PCT in 2006.
 I got so lazy and didn’t want to take my pack off each time and squat down with my tired legs.
 I toyed with it a bit, but with some bad luck.
 That was, until this happened: